atgeirr/Damaris/test/README.md

-The **offical documentation** for Damaris is available here: https://project.inria.fr/damaris/documentation/
+The **official documentation** for Damaris is available here: https://project.inria.fr/damaris/documentation/

 The tests are created when the project is configured by CMake using ENABLE_TESTS flag.
 This will require the cppunit library to be avialable on the system.